 - Initiating legal action including seizure of property or sanctions

-- Mandating a recall of all product at risk
+- Mandating a recall of all products at risk

 - Suspending a facilities operation